How Much Weight Can a Wood Table Hold?

 sanding wood table

-The compressive strength of your table generally refers to the structure’s integrity, particularly the table legs’ capacity to support heavy weight without collapsing or breaking safely.
+The compressive strength of your table pertains to the overall structural integrity, with specific emphasis on the table legs’ ability to safely support substantial weight without buckling or fracturing.

 The table’s compressive strength varies depending on the design and wood material used.
 To determine the wood table’s compressive strength, you must measure the weight uniformly applied along its legs through the center.